 If being in-network sounds like your cup of tea, you should know that you’ll have to jump through a few hoops to get there.
 According to Lefferts, “when a therapist wants to become an in-network provider, he or she must go through both the credentialing and contracting processes”—both of which can be time-consuming and energy-depleting.
 And your credentials aren’t permanent.
 In fact, you’ll need to recomplete the credentialing process as frequently as your state laws and contract terms dictate.
 Speaking of contract terms, be sure you’re well prepared to negotiate agreements that actually meet your needs—and that you know what red flags to watch out for in your payer contracts.

-As ActivCore’s Ian Kornbluth, PT, explains here, out-of-network providers are credentialed—but not contracted—with insurance companies.
+Out-of-network providers are not contracted with insurance companies.
 In other words, the insurance company recognizes the provider as being a legitimate medical professional—it knows things like the provider’s name, national provider identification (NPI) number, professional license number, and tax ID—but the provider has no contractual agreement to charge a specific rate.
 As WebPT President Heidi Jannenga explained in a recent webinar, out-of-network providers have significantly more flexibility when it comes to determining the price of their services—although they do still need to adhere to the rules set by the insurance company, which may require them to submit requests for prior authorization or precertification.
 Being out-of-network also affords providers the ability to choose their payment method.
-According to Kornbluth, providers can:
+They can: